stefanbohacek/fediverse-embeds-wordpress-plugin/README.md

 #### Embed code

-[In some cases](https://github.com/stefanbohacek/fediverse-embeds-wordpress-plugin/issues/20), the `mastodon-embed` might be missing.
+[In some cases](https://github.com/stefanbohacek/fediverse-embeds-wordpress-plugin/issues/20), the `mastodon-embed` class might be missing.
 Please make sure the embed code has it.

 #### API Endpoints